MicrosoftDocs/learn/learn-pr/azure/enable-single-sign-on/includes/3-exercise-add-application.md

 In this module, the **Azure AD SAML Toolkit** application represents the application that was requested by the team in the organization to help with company promotion.

 The administrator reviews the application for single sign-on support and if appropriate, adds it to the Azure AD tenant from the Azure AD application gallery.
-The administrator then creates a user account in the Azure AD tenant for testing single sign-on between the identity provider and the service provider.
+The administrator then creates a user account in the Azure AD tenant and assigns it to the application to test single sign-on between the identity provider and the service provider.

 ## Access the application gallery

-The Azure AD application gallery contains thousands of pre-integrated software as a service (SaaS) applications.
-Many of the applications that the retail company uses are probably already in the gallery.
-The administrator from the retail company locates the gallery from the Azure portal.
+The Azure AD application gallery contains many pre-integrated software as a service (SaaS) applications.
+Applications that the retail company uses are probably already in the gallery.
+The administrator at the retail company locates the gallery from the Azure portal.

 1. Sign in to the [Azure portal](https://portal.azure.com/) using one of the roles listed in the prerequisites.
 1. Select **Identity**, and then select **Azure Active Directory**.